dobbelina/Mspaint/README.md

 Built from Windows 11, version 24H2 (26100.1742) Enterprise/Windows-Server files.

-Installs on any Windows 11 64bit, (Only 64bit version)
+Installs on any Windows 11 64bit, (Only 64bit)

 Default version is English language, (en-US)